ShreyJ1729/rusty-chess-engine/README.md

 Plan for refactoring

-done:

-- figure out new file structure and separate out files with many structs and enums
-- Save generated magic numbers to cache file and load them from there if they exist.

 todo:

-- testing suite with precalculated stratified perft tables from chess programming wiki https://www.chessprogramming.org/Perft_Results
 - Memory/time/cpu benchmarking and profiling for each function (probably some crate exists for this)
 - propagate errors properly instead of just unwrapping everything. use a logging crate to log errors and debug information at different levels.
 Save it to a logfile.